Learn about Fish and Chip Day

 Rich, delicious, and flavorful, and utterly satisfying, that’s the best way to describe this treat.
 There’s something about the tang of salt and the oil-stained newspaper that just speaks of a meal so steeped in tradition it only seems appropriate that it comes wrapped in the day’s news.

 Fish and Chip day commemorates this fundamental meal of the working class, and while its roots may lay on Britannia’s foggy shores, there are few places in the world that this comfort food hasn’t found its way to.

 History of Fish and Chip Day

-Well, it starts off simple enough, doesn’t it?
+Well, it starts off simply enough, doesn’t it?
 Pop on over to your favorite Chipper and get yourself a paper-full of this delicious and filling meal.
-Try it, however, you like it, with a little tartar sauce in the US, a bit of mayonnaise in Canada, or whatever strikes you as your favorite thing to flavor your dish with.
+Try it, however you like it, with a little tartar sauce in the US, a bit of mayonnaise in Canada, or whatever strikes you like your favorite thing to flavor your dish with.
 Malt vinegar is a very popular addition, and with the delicious tang, it will make your Fish and Chip Day flavorful and authentic!